usds/ene-testing/fuzz.md

       11. "Claimed as Dependent by Person Not on Application" is this the opoposite of "Attest Primary Responsibility"?
       13. ABD: but maybe this breaks the "on the basis of MAGI" thing
       14. long term care: same as above?
+   5. this is a lot of possibilities, find a way to prune
 2. given the cases that pass for "on the basis of MAGI" then set the MAGI to the level in the scenario and re-test
    1. include only cases that do not have other eligibility reasons?
    2. include all cases that at least have income as an eligibility reason?